dkim26/Daniel-Kim-Portfolio/essays/MasteringPatterns.md

 <li> Factory: We can use a function or method to instantiate an object rather than the new keyword.   </li>
 <li> Facade: API to hide other low-level details in our codebase.
 So by creating a facade we contain the low-level systems as dependencies and simplify their operation.  </li>
 </ol>

-## Examples of Design Patterns used in code